pr2database/pr2-website/content/documentation/PR2-structure.md

 * AF530536 : GenBank accession number
 * 1 : Start of the 18S rRNA in the GenBank sequence
-* 1695 : Start of the 18S rRNA in the GenBank sequence
+* 1695 : End of the 18S rRNA in the GenBank sequence
 * X can take any of the following values:
   * G: genomic sequence containing a described intron (rDNA)
   * R: the previous genomic rRNA sequence, without the intron(s)